jporeilly/Pentaho--Containers/03--Pentaho-Containers/containers.md

 The following pre-requisites configure the Pentaho Server and Data Integration 9.3.

-Prerequisites for Dock Maker 9.3 machine:
+Prerequisites for Dock Maker 9.3:
 * Docker
 * A Docker Hub user account - pull required database images
 * CURL command on host